 - If we do not have a corporate contract (contracted supplier) and the estimated value of the requirement is over £10,000 but below £100,000 a quotation process will begin.
 At least three quotations must be requested to ensure competition and value for money.

 - If the item is for a supply or service that does not have a corporate contract (contracted supplier list) and the estimated amount of the purchase is likely to exceed £100,000 a tender process must be used to select the supplier.
 Two types of tender procedures are used:

 - An open procedure where all interested parties are able to tender.

 - A restricted procedure where a pre qualification stage will be used to select a short list of companies who will then be invited to tender.

 The amount of information required about the supplier will be more detailed than in the case of quotation process.

 - Supply opportunities are advertised on Source Derbyshire.
 Depending on their value, they may also be advertised on the Contracts Finder and Find A Tender Service.

 - Where requirements for work contracts are met through the use of the Standing lists the same financial cut off points above applies to determine whether a quotation or tender process will be used.

-In addition to our own rules, we are subject to a number of pieces of legislation which also control the procedures that must be adopted in purchasing goods, services and works.
-We are subject to European Union (EU) procurement rules, as detailed in the Public Procurement Policy.
+In addition to our own rules, we must follow several pieces of legislation which also control the procedures that must be adopted in purchasing goods, services and works.
+This is detailed in the Public Procurement Policy.
 Updates are available in the Procurement Policy Notes.

 - Works: £4,733,252